History

 2012

-2012 media tour: Led by Lawrence and political strategist Sergio Bendixen, we traveled to 10 major media markets in September -- meeting with local organizations, editorial boards and media people -- to announce our 2012 legislative agenda and host "Books and Cookies" reading events at local early learning centers.
+Led by David Lawrence Jr. and political strategist Sergio Bendixen, The Movement embarks on a statewide media tour across 10 major markets.
+In each city, the team meets with local organizations, editorial boards, and media leaders to announce the 2012 legislative agenda—and hosts “Books and Cookies” reading events at early learning centers.

 2012-2014